JuanDiegoYoung/Embryo-quality-classification/README.md

 ## Remaining things to do

  - Correct a bug where the fully connected layers are not removed in the embedding process
- - Add the segmented embedding extraction
- - Add the segmented images for the end to end classification

- - Add all single-region classifications

  - Run all experiments and choose the best result